smudita/Disease-Prediction/README.md

-Disease-Prediction
-Disease prediction using symptoms trying
+# Disease prediction using symptoms